 It's important to note, that based on the unpredictability of the COVID-19 virus, things can change at any time.
 So please be patient and understanding as we move through the semester.
-We also ask that you keep us informed of concerns you may have about class, completing course work/assignments timely and/or health concerns related to COVID.
+I am also asking that you keep me informed of concerns you may have about class, completing course work/assignments timely and/or health concerns related to COVID.